abelshakespeare/Cluster-Health-Dynamics-SQL-R-PowerBI/README.md

 ## Key Findings

 The analysis revealed distinct clusters of medical conditions, such as Asthma/Arthritis and Diabetes/Hypertension, which often occur together within the same patient groups.
-These insights are invaluable for developing targeted healthcare strategies and improving patient outcomes.

 ## Installation and Usage